Iris halophila: Taxonomy

 It was then 3 years later re-published as Iris halophila by Pallas in 'Reise Russ.
 Reich.'
-Vol3 page713 in 1776.
+Vol. 3 page 713 in 1776.

-Most plant authors and botanists classed it as a subspecies of Iris spuria, including Brian Mathew in 1981 in his book 'The Iris'.
+Most plant authors and botanists classed it as a subspecies of Iris spuria, including Brian Mathew in 1981 in his book The Iris.

 It was still verified as Iris halophila by United States Department of Agriculture Agricultural Research Service on 9 January 2003.